dotnet/docs/docs/architecture/cloud-native/grpc.md

 ## gRPC

-gRPC, or “Google Remote Procedure Call," is an open-source communication that originates from Google.
+gRPC is an open-source communication that originates from Google.
 It's built upon the [remote procedure call (RPC)](https://en.wikipedia.org/wiki/Remote_procedure_call) model, popular in distributed computing.
 Following this model, a local client program exposes an in-process method to execute an operation.
 Behind the scenes, that call is invoked on an out-of-process microservice across a distributed network.
 The developer codes the operation as a local procedure call.
 The underlying platform abstracts the point-to-point networking communication, serialization, and execution.

 gRPC is a modern RPC framework that is lightweight and highly performant.
 It uses HTTP/2 for its transport protocol.
 While compatible with HTTP 1.1, HTTP/2 features many advanced capabilities: